-Fatal Flaws
+Fatal Flaw

-If an agency fails to submit any threshold information required within the application by the deadline date and time, the project will not be ranked or considered for HUD CoC Program Competition funding.
+If an agency fails to submit the application by August 28, 2023 by 12:00 p.m.
+Noon, EST, the project will not be ranked or considered for CoC Program Competition funding.
 There will be NO exceptions made.